 What is a fantastic recipe for a whole lot of truthful travel?
-Traveling approximately 2000 miles from Seattle, Washington to Alberta, Canada in an SUV filled with three adults, two dogs, and a whole lot of snacks.
+Traveling approximately 2000 miles from Seattle, Washington to the Canadian Rocky Mountains in an SUV filled with three adults, two dogs, and a whole lot of snacks.

 This past weekend I had the opportunity to venture North to my home and native land (yes, that was definitely an “Oh Canada” reference).
-My dad is here visiting, and my husband, my dad and I all love mountains, especially the ones in Canada’s Rockies.
+My dad is here visiting, and my husband, my dad and I all love mountains, especially the ones in the Canadian Rocky Mountains.
 The Thanksgiving break provided us the perfect opportunity and time to finally explore them together.

 After a weekend filled with beautiful sights, terrifying moments, once-in-a-lifetime experiences, unexpected weather, and a little white lie or two, here is what we learned:

 We started our weekend at “Valley of the Five Lakes”, which, as you may have guessed, features five lakes.
 They are situated throughout a loop, all beautifully blue and green.
 The loop is 4.5 Km with a minimal elevation gain, and I thought this would be perfect for all of us.

 We hiked through the forest, across a bridge, up muddy paths, and finally made it to the lakes.
 We saw one lake after another, all newly frozen.